cs-uob/COMS10012/exercises/part2/src/http/index.md

 | [HTTP](https://web.microsoftstream.com/video/1895a219-f515-41b7-a1e9-562b48945b59?channelId=793a8a65-ed73-4803-820f-dd7f2c675f46) | 24 minutes | [slides](https://uob.sharepoint.com/:b:/r/teams/UnitTeams-COMS10012-2021-22-TB-2-A/Shared%20Documents/Documents/HTTP.pdf) |
 | [URLs](https://web.microsoftstream.com/video/3d3409a0-0295-416f-9f98-020c720761d1?channelId=793a8a65-ed73-4803-820f-dd7f2c675f46) | 15 minutes | [slides](https://uob.sharepoint.com/:b:/r/teams/UnitTeams-COMS10012-2021-22-TB-2-A/Shared%20Documents/Documents/URLs.pdf) |

+_In 2021-22, since the databases part was cancelled due to strike action, we have created a databases replacement activity that you should complete alongside the Week 19 material - you may choose which parts of it you do in which workshop.
+See [this page](../../databases.html) for details, including an extra video to watch._

 ## Optional

 If you want to, you can read further about HTTP (including the new HTTP/2 standard) on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP).